IndiraPV/The-Martian/README.md

 ## Step 2 - MongoDB and Flask Application

-Used MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the URLs above.Used Bootstrap4 to structure HTML template.
+The scraped data was imported in as Python dictionaries and persisted in MongoDB.
+With Flask templating created a new HTML page that displays all of the information that was scraped from the URLs above.Used Bootstrap4 to structure HTML template.

 ### Copyright